-- (a) Upon commencing the preparation of the draft TEIR, the Tribe shall issue a Notice of Preparation to the State Clearinghouse in the State Office of Planning and Research ("State Clearinghouse"), the City of Barstow, and the County for distribution to the public.
+- (a) Upon commencing the preparation of the draft TEIR, the Tribe shall issue a Notice of Preparation to the State Clearinghouse in the State Office of Planning and Research ("State Clearinghouse") and to the County for distribution to the public.
 The Notice shall provide all Interested Persons, as defined in section 2.16, with information describing the Project and its potential Significant Effects on the Environment sufficient to enable Interested Persons to make a meaningful response or comment.
-At a minimum, the Notice shall include all of the following information: - (1) A description of the Project; - (2) The location of the Project shown on a detailed map, preferably topographical, and on a regional map; and - (3) The probable off-reservation environmental effects of the Project. - (b) The Notice shall also inform Interested Persons of the preparation of the draft TEIR and shall inform them of the opportunity to provide comments to the Tribe within thirty (30) days of the date of the receipt of the Notice by the State Clearinghouse and the City of Barstow.
+At a minimum, the Notice shall include all of the following information: - (1) A description of the Project; - (2) The location of the Project shown on a detailed map, preferably topographical, and on a regional map; and - (3) The probable off-reservation environmental effects of the Project. - (b) The Notice shall also inform Interested Persons of the preparation of the draft TEIR and shall inform them of the opportunity to provide comments to the Tribe within thirty (30) days of the date of the receipt of the Notice by the State Clearinghouse and the County.
 The Notice shall also request Interested Persons to identify in their comments the off-reservation environmental issues and reasonable mitigation measures that the Tribe will need to have explored in the draft TEIR.

-Section 11.8.3.
+Sec.
+11.8.3.
 Notice of Completion of the Draft TEIR.

-(a) Within no less than thirty (30) days following the receipt of the Notice of Preparation by the State Clearinghouse and the City of Barstow, the

-Tribe shall file a copy of the draft TEIR and a Notice of Completion with the State Clearinghouse, the State Gaming Agency, the County, the City of Barstow, and the California Department of Justice.
+(a) Within no less than thirty (30) days following the receipt of the Notice of Preparation by the State Clearinghouse and the County, the Tribe shall file a copy of the draft TEIR and a Notice of Completion with the State Clearinghouse, the State Gaming Agency, the County, the local city (if any) within which the Project is located, and the California Department of Justice, Office of the Attorney General.
 The Notice of Completion shall include all of the following information:

-- (1) A brief description of the Project; - (2) The proposed location of the Project; - (3) An address where copies of the draft TEIR are available; and - (4) Notice of a period of forty-five (45) days during which the Tribe will receive comments on the draft TEIR. - (b) The Tribe will submit ten (10) copies each of the draft TEIR and Notice of Completion to the City of Barstow, which will be asked to post public notice of the draft TEIR at the City Council and the public libraries serving the City of Barstow, and to the County, which will be asked to post public notice of the draft TEIR at the County Board of Supervisors and public libraries within 50 miles of the City of Barstow.
-The City of Barstow shall also be asked to serve in a timely manner the Notice of Completion to all Interested Persons, which Interested Persons shall be identified by the Tribe for the City, to the extent it can identify them.
+- (1) A brief description of the Project; - (2) The proposed location of the Project; - (3) An address where copies of the draft TEIR are available; and - (4) Notice of a period of forty-five (45) days during which the Tribe will receive comments on the draft TEIR. - (b) The Tribe will submit ten (10) copies each of the draft TEIR and Notice of Completion to the County, which will be asked to post public notice of the draft TEIR at the office of the County Board of Supervisors and to furnish the public notice to the public libraries serving the County.
+The County shall also be asked to serve in a timely manner the Notice of Completion to all Interested Persons, which Interested Persons shall be identified by the Tribe for the County, to the extent it can identify them.
 In addition, the Tribe will provide public notice by at least one of the procedures specified below: - (1) Publication at least one time by the Tribe in a newspaper of general circulation in the area affected by the Project.
-If more than one area is affected, the notice shall be published in the newspaper of largest circulation from among the newspapers of general circulation in those areas; or - (2) Direct mailing by the Tribe to the owners and occupants of property contiguous to, but outside, the Indian lands on which the Project is to be located.
-Owners of such property shall be identified as shown on the latest equalized assessment roll.
+If more than one area is affected, the notice shall be published in the newspaper of largest circulation from among the newspapers of general circulation in those areas; or - (2) Direct mailing by the Tribe to the owners and occupants of property adjacent to, but outside, the Indian lands on which the Project is to be located.
+Owners of such property shall be identified as shown on the latest equalization assessment roll.

-Section 11.8.4.
+Sec.
+11.8.4.
 Issuance of Final TEIR.